 When you know your reason for attending the conference, you can build a custom exhibit that helps you stay on track with your goals.
 Begin with the basics.
 What size and layout do you want?
 What features are a must?
 Do you want to incorporate virtual reality or innovative product displays?
 Working with an exhibit design firm ensures that you get the best possible trade show booth while addressing your specific needs.

 6 Months – Generate Buzz

 Now is the time to get people excited for the event.
 Hopefully there is already buzz surrounding the trade show and you can feed off of this.
-But, not all conferences get a lot of PR.
-If this is the case, you have six long months to spread the word.
+Not all conferences get a lot of PR… if this is the case, you have six long months to spread the word!

 Use social media to your advantage.
 Share fun facts or post updates.
 Write about past experiences from the event (if you’ve attended before).
 Upload videos or do a countdown until your new product launching.
 Blogs, press releases, emails and even text messages can be used to share the news.
 Of course, nothing beats fun promotions and giveaways.
 People love free stuff, and it feels good to reward loyal customers.

 By this point, you should have most of the details in place.
 Now it’s time for the finishing touches.
 Do you have meetings to plan?
 Dinners to schedule?
 Staff to train?
 If your custom exhibit has technology integrated, make sure that your staff knows how to operate it.
 Also, touch base with your installation and dismantle service to finalize shipping accommodations.

 It’s hard to believe that it takes a full year to plan for a trade show!
 By breaking things down into smaller steps, you can focus on the right tasks at the right time.
 Ace Models created this super-helpful info-graphic for a quick visual of a general trade show timeline: